 - Handling a tax assessment case for a Fortune 500 cement manufacturing company involving a USD 40 million tax assessment before the Bureau of Internal Revenue.
 The assessment involved the imposition of deficiency income tax, VAT, withholding tax, excise tax and documentary stamp tax;

 - Handling a tax assessment for a Fortune 500 cement manufacturing company involving the availment of Income Tax Holiday incentives worth USD 20 million;

-- For Project EMERGE of the USAID, through the Financial Executives of the Philippines, conducting a study on taxation of banks, insurance companies, pre-need companies, and other players in the financial sector to assess instances of tax arbitrage and to promote a tax-neutral financial environment for these industries; and
+- For Project EMERGE of the USAID, through the Financial Executives of the Philippines, conducting a study on taxation of banks, insurance companies, pre-need companies, and other players in the financial sector, in order to assess instances of tax arbitrage and to promote a tax-neutral financial environment for these industries; and

 - On non-litigious issues, advising clients on transfer pricing problems in the manufacturing industry transition to a computerized commercial and accounting system which allows for electronic filing of sales receipts with the Bureau of Internal Revenue.
 The Firm provided advice and guidance to clients on the nuances of the Voluntary Assessment Program (VAP) and No Audit Program (NAP), a tax awareness program of the Philippine Government.
 The Firm has a good track record in securing tax incentives and tax holidays for its clients, which range from investors to non-profit institutions.